Scoping the guideline

 4. Scope the evidence

 A preliminary search of the literature will identify existing guidelines or systematic reviews relevant to the guideline topic (Armstrong, Hall et al. 2011; JBI 2015).
 This scoping search is a useful way to identify gaps or overlaps in current guidance that can justify the need for a guideline.
-It also serves to inform any upcoming systematic reviews by defining the scope of the proposed review and the associated costs (see Organisation and budgeting).
+It also serves to inform any upcoming systematic reviews by defining the scope of the proposed review and the associated costs (see the Project planning module).

 In addition to looking through peer-reviewed literature, you can search government websites and publications, organisational reports and other sources of ‘grey’ literature to find information on: